 - Check the box that says the “taxpayer is disclosing a treaty-based return position as required by section 6114.”

 - Identify the treaty country at Line 1a.
 This will be the recipient’s country of domicile.

-- Identify the specific Article of the treaty that makes the alimony nontaxable in the United States and taxable only in the home country of the recipient.25 This is entered on Line 1b.
+- Identify the specific Article of the treaty that makes the alimony nontaxable in the United States and taxable only in the home country of the recipient. ((For instance, under the U.S.-Italy Income Tax Treaty, the relevant provision is Article 18(5).))
+This is entered on Line 1b.

 - The Internal Revenue Code provisions overruled or modified are Sections 71(a) and 871(a).
 This goes on Line 2.

 - Line 3 contains the identifying information for the payor of alimony.